“All the world is your enemy. And when they catch you, they will kill you. But first, they must catch you.”

 The cast includes James McAvoy (X-Men: First Class) who provides the voice of Hazel, who leads his fellow rabbits on a quest for a new warren.
 His fellow X-Men star, Nicolas Hoult, is the voice of Fiver, who’s psychic vision of imminent danger sets the rabbits off on their quest.
 John Boyega (Star Wars: The Last Jedi) is the voice of Bigwig, a former officer of the rabbits old home, who joins the group and helps save them during the climatic fight.
 Ben Kingsley (Iron Man 3) is the voice of General Woundwart, a dictator of the warren Efrafa, who seeks out to destroy Watership Down.
 Peter Capaldi (Doctor Who) provides the voice of Kehaar, the loud seagull who befriends and helps Hazel and company.
 Also included in the cast is James Faulkner (Game Of Thrones) as the voice of Frith, the creator of the world, who promised that all rabbits will thrive, Taron Egerton (Kingsman: The Secret Service) as the voice of El-Ahrairah, a rabbit folk hero, who’s stories are told to rabbits of every generation, and Rosamund Pike (Thunderbirds Are Go) as The Black Rabbit Of Inle, the Grim Reaper of the rabbits.

 Both the original novel and the 1978 film were not without controversy, most notably on the violence portrayed, in some countries the film was given a G rating, despite the violence.
 From the brief glimpses shown in the trailer, it appears as if the producers are keeping that same tone.
 The mini-series was adapted by Tom Bidwell and directed by Noam Murro.
+Let’s look at this problem from the point of view of improving quality using the technique of online games.
+Popular online games have long been using technology that involves them very strongly and completely.
 It was co-produced by BBC-One and Netflix.
 BBC-One will debut the mini-series on December 22, with Netflix making it available to it’s worldwide subscribers on December 23rd.

 Gary DaBaum, SCIFI.radio DJ, writer, and all around nice guy, can be heard on SCIFI.radio.
 He’s also on Twitter: @GaryDaBaum.